topleft05.jpg (18208 bytes)

 References

 American Psychological Association.
-(2000).
-Manual of style (5th ed.).
+(2009).
+Publication manual of the American Psychological Association (6th ed.).
 Washington, DC: American Psychological Association.

 Harris, R. W. (2003).
 When good people write bad sentences: Twelve steps to better writing habits.
 New York: St. Martin's Press.